 Kanayama also provides a convenient spot for exploring more of Nagoya.
 This neighbourhood includes the main interchange station between the various subway and rail lines that run through the city, giving you a simple method for getting around.

-Where to stay: The best hotels in Kanayama
+Recommended hotels in Kanayama

 The most accessible hotel is directly across from the station, located inside the Kanayama-Minami Building.
 There are also a couple of mid-range options within walking distance of the station.
 Overall, you get a variety of options to suit any budget.